-If the Grievance involves the amount of rent or other charges claimed by the AuthorityRRHA to be due, the Complainant shall pay to the AuthorityRRHA all amounts claimed by the AuthorityRRHA to be due as and when such amounts become due under the Dwelling Lease.
-The amounts so paid will be held in escrow by the AuthorityRRHA until the Grievance is resolved by decision of the Hearing Officer/Hearing Panel.
-In extenuating circumstances, the escrow requirement may be waived by the AuthorityRRHA.
+If the Grievance involves the amount of rent or other charges claimed by RRHA to be due, the Complainant shall pay to RRHA all amounts claimed by RRHA to be due as and when such amounts become due under the Dwelling Lease.
+The amounts so paid will be held in escrow by RRHA until the Grievance is resolved by decision of the Hearing Officer/Hearing Panel.
+In extenuating circumstances, the escrow requirement may be waived by RRHA.
 Unless so waived, the failure of the Complainant to make the escrow payments, if required, shall result in the termination of the Grievance proceedings.

 - 1. General Rule Complainant will not be granted a formal hearing for any grievance involving the amount of rent RRHA claims is due if, by the scheduled date of complainant's formal grievance hearing, complainant has not paid to RRHA an amount equal to the amount of rent due and owing under his/her lease as of the first day of the month preceding the month in which RRHA's alleged act or failure to act took place.
 Complainant thereafter shall pay this same amount of monthly rent to RRHA until the complainant's grievance is resolved by a decision of the Hearing Officer/Hearing Panel.
 RRHA shall keep those payments in an escrow account until authorized to disburse them in accordance with subsection 3 of this paragraph. - 2.
 Exception to General Rule RRHA may not require an escrow deposit whenever a complainant requests a formal grievance hearing to review RRHA's determination denying or limiting the complainant's claim to a financial hardship exemption.
-Likewise, RRHA may not require a complainant to pay an escrow deposit for the portion of the complainant's rent attributable to imputed welfare income when the complainant has requested a grievance hearing to review RRHA's calculation of the amount of imputed welfare income attributed to the complainant's household for purposes of determining the tenant's rent. - Disbursement of Escrow Funds After the decision of the Hearing Officer/Hearing Panel, any monies owed to RRHA and held in escrow shall be transferred to the appropriate account.
-If the decision of the Hearing a.
+Likewise, RRHA may not require a complainant to pay an escrow deposit for the portion of the complainant's rent attributable to imputed welfare income when the complainant has requested a grievance hearing to review RRHA's calculation of the amount of imputed welfare income attributed to the complainant's household for purposes of determining the tenant's rent. - 3.
+Disbursement of Escrow Funds After the decision of the Hearing Officer/Hearing Panel, any monies owed to RRHA and held in escrow shall be transferred to the appropriate account.
+If the decision of the Hearing Officer/Hearing Panel provides for monies being owed to RRHA by complainant in addition to the amount held in escrow, a written agreement shall be made between Complainant and Management for payment.

+a.
 If the decision of the Hearing Officer/Hearing Panel provides for any monies being due to Complainant by Management, such amount shall be paid in full to the complainant by check within ten (10) business days after the decision has become binding upon Management pursuant to Section VII.B.